kieler/elkjs/README.md

    .then(console.log)
 ```

-Note that node.js doesn't come with a Web Worker out of the box.
+Note that node.js doesn't come with a web worker out of the box.
 Thus, we have to use a library for it and selected `webworker-threads` as default.
 Any other library that provides the standard Web Worker methods should be fine though.
+The package is not installed automatically to avoid
+the unnecessary dependency for everyone who is not
+interested in using a web worker.
+A warning is raised if one requests a web worker
+without having installed the package.
+elkjs falls back to the non-Web Worker version in that case.

 ## Browser